 I live in the north of the UK and own my own business.
 I provide technical support as well as write content here and create software.
-My wife and I have 5 children.
+My wife and I have five children.

 Why DevFright

-Early in 2012, I decided to start learning programming with the aim of learning how to create apps for iOS devices which includes the iPad, iPhone and iPod touch.
-I had very limited knowledge of programming at the time and had only briefly done one class a week back in the early 90’s learning Pascal.
+Early in 2012, I decided to start learning to program to learn how to create apps for iOS devices which includes the iPad, iPhone and iPod touch.
+I had very limited knowledge of programming at the time and had only briefly done one class a week back in the early 90s learning Pascal.
 Since then, the most I had done was debug a few PHP scripts to keep my blogs up and running.
-In other words, I still classed myself as a complete beginner, so much so that I didnt really even know where to begin although I have since learned a lot over the course of this year.
+In other words, I still classed myself as a complete beginner, so much so that I didn’t really even know where to begin although I learned a lot over the course of that year.

 DevFright exists so that I can document what I learned, as well as how I learn as well as share advice on what are some good ways to do things.

 At the end of 2019, I began learning PHP for several months while creating APIs.
-For this, I started using a custom framework for creating APIs.
-Shortly after I moved on to learning Lumen, and then Laravel, and then creating APIs using GraphQL with Lighthouse PHP.
+For this, I started using a custom framework for building APIs.
+Shortly after, I moved on to learning Lumen, then Laravel, and then creating APIs using GraphQL with Lighthouse PHP.

 Until October 2020, DevFright.com was purely dedicated to creating iPhone apps.
-I began with Objective-C and then a few years later transitioned to making tutorials in Swift.
-Since October 2020 the types of articles and tutorials has expanded to include anything software related that I am working on, as well as my thoughts on software engineering.
+I began with Objective-C and then, a few years later, transitioned to making tutorials in Swift.
+Since October 2020, the types of articles and tutorials have expanded to include anything software-related that I am working on, as well as my thoughts on software engineering.

-A quick history of what I have learned: *note that some dates are roughly estimated.
+A brief history of what I have learned: *note that some dates are roughly estimated.

-- 1980’s – Copied code from programming books and magazines to try to get them to compile on an Acorn Electron, then a Spectrum 128k +2.
+- The 1980s – Copied code from programming books and magazines to get them to compile on an Acorn Electron, then a Spectrum 128k +2.

-- 1994 – Began learning Pascal at college.
+- 1994 – I began learning Pascal at college.
 Didn’t take it any further.

 - Early 2000’s – Dabbled with HTML.

-- 2013 and onwards, began learning Objective-C and started creating iOS apps.
+- 2013 and onwards, I began learning Objective-C and started creating iOS apps.

 - 2016 – Started a Software Engineering degree at BYU-Idaho.